hadley/adv-r/Preface.Rmd

 * The style chapter has been replaced with an online style guide,
   <http://style.tidyverse.org/>.
 The style guide is paired with the new
-  [styler][styler] package which can automatically apply many of the rules.
+  styler package [@styler] which can automatically apply many of the rules.

 * The C chapter has been moved to a new repo,
   <https://github.com/hadley/r-internals>, which, over time, will provide